Adjust HDR and SDR Brightness in Windows 11

 As mentioned above, you might need to adjust the relative content brightness for your SDR or HDR-capable display.
 This is because a display interprets an HDR and SDR signal differently, and the results will vary by make and model.

-Below is how to change your display SDR or HDR content brightness in Windows 11.
+Below is how to change the brightness of your SDR or HDR content display on Windows 11.

 Windows 11 has a centralized location for the majority of its settings.
 As a result, everything can be done, from system configurations to creating new users and updating Windows from its System Settings pane.